Lawley Primary School

 • To provide a happy and secure learning environment, where all needs are met, and all successes are praised.

-• To ensure staff follow the National Curriculum and EYFS guidance when planning and delivering lessons, alongside our own progression documents.
+• To ensure staff follow the National Curriculum and EYFS guidance when planning and delivering lessons, alongside our own progression documents and the Brimingham Continuum SEN assessment toolkit.

 • To offer engaging and practical lessons that allow all learners to develop their knowledge and skills, whilst increasing their confidence.